 An ideal host site would be:

 The site for a CUR Institute is usually the campus of one of the coordinators.
 It is important that the coordinators know the site well and can work easily with those responsible for food, housing, and meeting space.
-For the meeting space, a somewhat relaxing setting rather a classroom building is preferred.
+For the meeting space, a somewhat relaxing setting rather than a classroom building is preferred.
 If the campus has a retreat site where meetings can be held, that would be ideal.

 Other factors considered: